palewire/first-visual-story/readthedocs/index.rst

 .. code-block:: bash

-    $ git add package.json
-    $ git add docs
+    $ git add .
-    $ git commit -am "Message here"
+    $ git commit -m "Built site to docs folder"
     $ git push origin master

-Go to GitHub config and turn on GitHub Pages with the ``/docs`` on the master branch as the source.
-Hit save.

-Visit `\<your_username\>.github.com/first-graphics-app/ <https://ireapps.github.io/first-graphics-app/>`_.
+Wait a few moments and visit `\<your_username\>.github.com/first-graphics-app/ <https://ireapps.github.io/first-graphics-app/>`_.
+You should see your app published live on the World Wide Web.

+Congratulations.
+You've finished this class.